szihai/testci/README.md

 The workflow is under `.github/workflows/main.yml`.
 It fairly straightforward: Download the vela binary, and run `vela up` command.

 The building and deploying instructions are all in the `vela.yaml` Appfile.
-In this demo, it builds an image and deploys the application to your K8s cluster.
+In this demo, it builds an image and deploys the application to your K8s cluster just like a Docker Compose file.